Titantek/ada-outlier-datastory/content.md

    **How to evaluate the model quality 101** \
    • ROC AUC: it represents the area under the curve of the receive operator curve.
 To keep it simple, a value 0.5 means that the model is as good as a random classifier, i.e. that predicts one half as success and the other one as failure.
 The maximum value of 1 means perfect predictions.
 The closer the value to 1, the better is the model. \
    • Confusion matrix: a table showing the number of samples correctly or wrongly classified as a success or a failure.
 It contains all the necessary data to compute the following metrics. \
       • Accuracy: proportion of correct predictions \
-   • Precision: proportion of real wins among samples classified as win \
+      • Precision: proportion of real wins among samples classified as wins \
-   • Recall: proportion of reals wins classified correctly \
+      • Recall: proportion of real wins classified correctly \
       • F1-score: harmonic mean of recall and precision.
 In a nutshell: combine recall and precision in a unique metric to find the best tradeoff.

 <div class="chat">
    <div class="Marty">
       <div class="icon"></div>
       <div class="message">
         Wait a minute... you were talking about macro-averaged F1-score above.
-What do you hide me?
+What are hiding from me?
       </div>
    </div>

    <div class="Doc">
       <div class="message">
         Well, this one is a bit trickier than usual!
-These metrics can give very high value even if the model predicts always a win!
-This is due to the unbalance of the data: we have much more wins than defeats...
+These metrics can give very high values even if the model predicts always a win!
+This is due to the imbalance of the data: we have much more wins than defeats...
 But trust me, we'll sort it out!
       </div>
       <div class="icon"></div>
    </div>